 —How should we understand the demand for an apology that López Obrador made to the King of Spain??

-The demand for an apology that he [AMLO] made to the King of Spain reveals the complexity of the historical scaffolding of racism and violence, whose effect is made bluntly visible in the civilizing crises in which we are immersed.
+The demand for an apology that he [AMLO] made to the King of Spain reveals the complexity of the historical scaffolding of racism and violence, whose effect becomes starkly visible in the civilizational crises in which we are immersed.
 The demand and the reactions to it are revealing of how the so-called national identity, centered on the category of mestizaje, hid the racism in México, and of how the ethos of whiteness continues to be hegemonic, including in AMLO.

 —How do we analyze the current colonialism and its consequences?